 - After you start working for the organization

-To talk to someone about the best way to navigate this process, stop by or call the Career Center.
+To talk to someone about the best way to navigate this process, stop by or call the career center.
 We are here to help you every step of the way.

 What should I put on my resume?

-Whether you choose to disclose your sexual orientation or gender identity on your resume depends on how comfortable you feel with potential employer having this information.
+Whether you choose to disclose your sexual orientation or gender identity on your resume depends on how comfortable you feel with potential employers having this information.
 A career counseling appointment at the career center would be an excellent space to speak with a trained counselor about the question of whether and how to disclose on your resume.